oniatsu/HotSwitch-HS/README.md

 ## Showing all space windows

-If you want to enable to show all space windows, add this.
+If you want to see all space windows on the lists, add this.

 ```lua
 hotswitchHs.enableAllSpaceWindows()